vdbrink/vdbrink.github.io/projects/elgato_stream_deck.md

 I've always enjoyed creating scripts to automate tasks on my PC, phone, and at home, so this device is a small step for me.
 I don't know why it took me so long to find it!

-Read on this page to see how I use it and whether it is something you did not know you wanted too.
+Read on this page to see how I use it and whether it is something you did not know you wanted.

 <a href="/projects/images_stream_deck/my_sd_xl.png">
 <img src="/projects/images_stream_deck/my_sd_xl.png" alt="Elgato Stream Deck XL" width="100%">